brandonyach/teamworksams/README.md

 **Warning**: `teamworksams` is powerful but requires caution:
 - Read all documentation thoroughly.
 - Test extensively in a non-production environment.
-- Contact your Teamworks AMS consultant for support.
+- Contact Teamworks Support or your Teamworks AMS Product Success Manager for assistance.

 ## Usage
 Below are examples of the core functions: